Bartvds/demo-travis-gh-pages/README.md

 ### Do a publish test

 -	Make sure your site builds correctly to the `./public` folder.
 -	Push the first version to `gh-pages` using the `$ grunt publish` task.
-It will ask for your user-name/password.
+It will ask for your username/password.
 -	Check your repository on github.com and make sure the `gh-pages` branch has your content.
 -	Browse to the github.io url of your repos and make sure you see your site.

 ### Activate the Travis webhooks for your project

 -	Go to https://travis-ci.org/profile.
--	Sync your github account to refresh the list of repositories.
+-	Sync your Github account to refresh the list of repositories.
 -	Enable Travis for this project (see [step #2 of the docs](http://docs.travis-ci.com/user/getting-started/#Step-two%3A-Activate-GitHub-Webhook))

 ### Create your '.travis.yml' in the project root

 -	Copy the the content from the example.
 -	Notice the secure value, it is encrypted using public key cryptography.
 	-	The key is locked to a specific repository so it only decrypts when building this exact repository (and not in forks or pull requests).
 	-	Currently this holds one of my tokens so you'll need to replace it with your own (see below).
 -	Make sure the `script` runs the correct task (eg: including the site build and the `grunt-gh-pages` target that is set to use the token in the Gruntfile).
 -	Validate the content using [travis-lint](http://docs.travis-ci.com/user/travis-lint/).

-### Create an OAuth token for your github account
+### Create an OAuth token for your Github account

 - Go to https://github.com/settings/applications.
 - In the 'personal-access-tokens' section click the 'Generate new token' button: